Iraqi Kurd’s death in Belarus underscores migrants’ despair

 Gaylan died in the arms of his brother in the cold forest, while the other brother watched in shock.

 “The last time I talked to him was in the morning of the day he passed away. … I asked him how he feels.
-He said, ‘I am fine but a little bit tired.’” said Delir, who buried his son Monday in Irbil.
+He said, ‘I am fine but a little bit tired.’”
+Delir said.

 “I can’t believe that, even if they were not humans, you would help them,” he added, speaking of the Polish troops.
 “Now, as Gaylan’s body is coming back, I want Poland, Germany, and international aid organizations to take care of the rest of the family and let them in.”